meh/rust-tun/README.md

 macOS & FreeBSD
 -----
-`tun2` will automatically set up a route according to the provided configuration, which does a similar thing like this:
+`tun` will automatically set up a route according to the provided configuration, which does a similar thing like this:
 > sudo route -n add -net 10.0.0.0/24 10.0.0.1

 iOS
 ----
-You can pass the file descriptor of the TUN device to `tun2` to create the interface.
+You can pass the file descriptor of the TUN device to `tun` to create the interface.

-Here is an example to create the TUN device on iOS and pass the `fd` to `tun2`:
+Here is an example to create the TUN device on iOS and pass the `fd` to `tun`:
 ```swift
 // Swift
 class PacketTunnelProvider: NEPacketTunnelProvider {